Photos by Jake Lewis

-This year would have been William Burroughs' 100th birthday.
-He died in 1997 at the age of 83, which was still pretty good going for a man who spent the majority of his adult life treating his body like a pin cushion.
-While he wasn't travelling the world, trying new drugs or accidentally shooting his wife dead in a failed William Tell trick, he wrote books that are now sold next to Jack Kerouac's and Allen Ginsberg's, and read by every teenager who's outgrown Salinger and wants to look like a maverick on public transport.
+This year would have been William Burroughs's 100th birthday.
+He died in 1997 at the age of 83, which is pretty good for a man who spent the majority of his adult life treating his body like a pin cushion.
+When he wasn't traveling the world, trying new drugs, or accidentally shooting his wife dead in a failed William Tell trick, he wrote books that are now sold next to Jack Kerouac's and Allen Ginsberg's, and read by every teenager who's outgrown Salinger and wants to look like an edgy intellectual on the subway.

-Perhaps his most well-known is 1959's Naked Lunch, a chronicle of heroin visions that's partly set in the dreamlike "Interzone", an imagined city based on his experiences of living in Tangiers' lawless international zone after World War II.
-Parties in the Interzone tend to be pretty chastening affairs, where madmen "go about with a water pistol shooting jism up career women".
+Perhaps his most well-known is 1959's Naked Lunch, a chronicle of heroin visions that's partly set in the dreamlike "Interzone," an imagined city based on his experiences of living in Tangiers's lawless international zone after World War II.
+Parties in the Interzone tend to be pretty chastening affairs, where madmen "go about with a water pistol shooting jism up career women."

-When I heard that something called Guerrilla Zoo was going to recreate one of these near the O2 Arena to celebrate Burroughs' birthday, I thought it would be impossible, owing to stuff like laws and common decency.
-But I didn't want to write them off without seeing it for myself first, so I got a ticket and went along.
+When I heard that something called Guerrilla Zoo was going to recreate one of these parties to celebrate Burroughs's birthday, I thought it would be impossible, thanks to legalities and common decency.
+But I didn't want to write them off without seeing it for myself, so I got a ticket and went along.

-VICE photographer Jake Lewis and I arrived in North Greenwich early.
-We hadn't been told where we were going, just that we’d be provided with transport.
+My photographer, Jake Lewis, and I arrived early.
+We hadn't been told where we were going, just that we’d be provided with transportation.
 There were two men in silly hats waiting for us.
 "This way to Interzone!" they shouted, ushering us towards a waiting taxi.

-We still hadn't been told where we were going, but our taxi driver let it slip that he was going to drop us off at some paintball centre in Docklands called Bunker.
-I got the impression he’s not a fan of immersive theatre.
-But – going by the cheery look on his face – he is definitely a fan of getting paid to take idiots go to the middle of nowhere, in the cold, without any firm plans of how they’re going to get back again.
+We still hadn't been told where we were going, but our taxi driver let it slip that he was going to drop us off at some paintball center called Bunker.
+I got the impression that he was not a fan of immersive theater.
+But by the cheery look on his face, he is definitely a fan of getting paid to take idiots to the middle of nowhere, in the cold, without any firm plans of how they’re going to get back.

 We arrived at Bunker to find this man, shouting: "Hands against the fucking wall!"

-It became apparent that, if we wanted to party, we were first going to have to deal with some actors screaming at us for a while.
+It became apparent that, if we wanted to party, we were going to have to deal with some actors screaming at us for a while first.

-One of our group had made the mistake of wearing a hat.
-"Who do you think you are, Hatty Potter?" screamed the soldier, instantly reminding everyone that they were the audience in a live, unscripted piece of theatre.
+Someone in our group had made the mistake of wearing a hat.
+"Who do you think you are, Hatty Potter?" screamed the soldier, instantly reminding everyone that they were the audience in a live, unscripted piece of theater.
 "You think that's funny, do you?" he shouted.
 No one was laughing.

 Eventually we were spat out into the bunker's main room, where we found some kind of cyberpunk-steampunk-psytrance hybrid trying his best to be the worst person in the world.
 The paintball area had been covered in biohazard signs and the faint scent of patchouli oil hung in the air.
-The DJs were playing the kind of distorted, discordant music Judd Apatow might use to soundtrack a clip of Paul Rudd having a bad acid trip and I quickly realised why Burroughs sought out the sweet relief of smack oblivion.
+The DJs were playing the kind of distorted, discordant music Judd Apatow might use as a soundtrack for a clip of Paul Rudd having a bad acid trip, and I quickly realized why Burroughs sought out the sweet relief of smack oblivion.

-We walked into a side room and found a dream machine, another guy with a gold face and a man in a fedora making out with someone.
-I wasn't sure whether it was part of the show.
+We walked into a side room and found a dream machine, another guy with a gold face, and a man in a fedora making out with someone.
+I wasn't sure whether or not it was part of the show.

-At the far end of the bunker, there were a line of people waiting to get tribal face paint applied, and then three successive rooms to explore.
+At the far end of the bunker, there were a line of people waiting to get tribal face paint applied and three rooms to explore.
 In the first room, we had to make an appointment to see a doctor.

-While we waited, we ducked into a Moroccan tearoom, where four typewriters were laid out on a table.
-I was invited to start typing, but as I tapped I quickly realised there was no ink in the machine.
-Unperturbed, a pretty girl in a red kimono leant over my shoulder to tell me that she could read what I was writing.
+While we waited, we ducked into a Moroccan tearoom where four typewriters were laid out on a table.
+I was invited to start typing, but as I tapped I quickly realized there was no ink in the machine.
+Unperturbed, a pretty girl in a red kimono leaned over my shoulder to tell me that she could read what I was writing.
 "It's good," she insisted.

 Soon, another girl appeared and handed me a card, telling me I should seek out her associate.
 The card read: "Interzone Incorporated."
 The whole mysterious, cryptic effect was dampened slightly by the Facebook symbol promoting "dreadfallstheatre" and the large "Easyprint" logo on the back.

 Anyway, it was time for my doctor’s appointment.
-The man behind the desk was Dr Benway, one of Burroughs’ favourite creations.
-I put my hand out to shake his and he peered at it curiously, before setting off on an extended riff about whether my hand was working again since he "reattached it".
-I told him that it wasn’t OK at first, but now that it’s back on the proper side it was "alright".
+The man behind the desk was Dr. Benway, one of Burroughs’s favorite creations.
+I put my hand out to shake his, and he peered at it curiously before setting off on an extended riff about whether my hand was working again since he "reattached it."
+I told him that it wasn’t OK at first, but now that it’s back on the proper side it was all right.
 As hilarious as that piece of improv might sound on paper, he showed no sign of breaking character.
 I could tell this guy was a pro.

-The final room had the biggest queue of all.
-While we waited we were approached by a man who looked so uncannily like Peter Weller – the actor who played Burroughs' author-surrogate "William Lee" in the Naked Lunch film – that I worried the guy had fallen on seriously hard times and resorted to booking amateur theatre jobs in the Docklands.
+The final room had the biggest line of all.
+While we waited we were approached by a man who looked so uncannily like Peter Weller—the actor who played Burroughs's author-surrogate "William Lee" in the Naked Lunch film—that I worried the guy had fallen on seriously hard times and resorted to booking amateur theater jobs in the Docklands.
 He was looking for the woman in the photograph, but we told him we hadn’t seen her, unless she’d lost quite a lot of her clothes and swapped Blitz parties for Munich's industrial sexclub scene...

 And got into free bleeding after that 4Chan hoax :(